jondot/signup/README.md

 ## Usage

-You need to POST an `email` to a project that in your projects list.
+You need to POST an `email` to a project that is in your `PROJECTS` list.

     $ curl -vv -d "email=foo@example.com"
     http://signup.your-host.com:5000/your_project